-The TOE has been evaluated by Brightsight B.V. located in Delft, The Netherlands.
-The evaluation was completed on 13 January 2021 with the approval of the ETR.
+The TOE has been evaluated by SGS Brightsight B.V. located in Delft, The Netherlands.
+The evaluation was completed on 30 September 2021 with the approval of the ETR.
 The certification procedure has been conducted in accordance with the provisions of the Netherlands Scheme for Certification in the Area of IT Security [NSCIB].

-The scope of the evaluation is defined by the security target [ST], which identifies assumptions made during the evaluation, the intended environment for the DocuSign QSCD as Qualified Signature Creation Device, the security requirements, and the level of confidence (evaluation assurance level) at which the product is intended to satisfy the security requirements.
-Consumers of the DocuSign QSCD as Qualified Signature Creation Device are advised to verify that their own environment is consistent with the security target, and to give due consideration to the comments, observations and recommendations in this certification report.
+The scope of the evaluation is defined by the security target [ST], which identifies assumptions made during the evaluation, the intended environment for the DocuSign QSCD as a Qualified Signature Creation Device version 1.1.0.6, the security requirements, and the level of confidence (evaluation assurance level) at which the product is intended to satisfy the security requirements.
+Consumers of the DocuSign QSCD as a Qualified Signature Creation Device version 1.1.0.6 are advised to verify that their own environment is consistent with the security target, and to give due consideration to the comments, observations and recommendations in this certification report.

-The results documented in the evaluation technical report [ETR] for this product provides sufficient evidence that the TOE meets the EAL4 augmented (EAL4+) assurance requirements for the evaluated security functionality.
-This assurance level is augmented with AVA\VAN.5 (Advanced methodical vulnerability analysis).
+The results documented in the evaluation technical report [ETR]1 for this product provide sufficient evidence that the TOE meets the EAL4 augmented (EAL4+) assurance requirements for the evaluated security functionality.
+This assurance level is augmented with AVA_VAN.5 (Advanced methodical vulnerability analysis).

-The evaluation was conducted using the Common Methodology for Information Technology Security Evaluation, Version 3.1 Revision 5 and [CEM] for conformance to the Common Criteria for Information Technology Security Evaluation, version 3.1 Revision 5 [CC] (Parts I, II and III).
+The evaluation was conducted using the Common Methodology for Information Technology Security Evaluation, Version 3.1 Revision 5 [CEM] for conformance to the Common Criteria for Information Technology Security Evaluation, Version 3.1 Revision 5 [CC] (Parts I, II and III).

 TÜV Rheinland Nederland B.V., as the NSCIB Certification Body, declares that the evaluation meets all the conditions for international recognition of Common Criteria Certificates and that the product will be listed on the NSCIB Certified Products list.
-It should be noted that the certification results only apply to the specific version of the product as evaluated.
+Note that the certification results apply only to the specific version of the product as evaluated.